alcadavidro/simulation-montecarlo-methods/README.md

 # simulation-montecarlo-methods
-Collection of methods for simulation using montecarlo methods
+Collection of scripts for simulation using montecarlo methods